 Dobermans became loyal companions to American soldiers in WWII, where their bravery made them ideal guards and messengers.
 The dogs that served with the troops proved so valuable that a statue was commissioned by The Doberman Pincher Club of America in Guam, where it still stands.

 After WWII, Dobermans proved to be extremely popular.
 The breed accumulated awards at record-setting numbers.
 They also remained true to their purpose, often stepping in to serve as search and rescue dogs during a disaster.
 Dobermans can be found on almost every police force in the country; their keen alertness and natural bravery are instrumental to law enforcement.

 The mix of breeds that were used to create the Doberman has imparted them with a versatility few breeds posse.
 They can be found in almost every niche of modern-day dogs, from diligent guard dogs to foot-warming family pets.
-Breeders continue to maintain the breeds high standards, breeding dogs that carry forward the Doberman’s powerful appearance and sought after the behavior.
+Breeders continue to maintain the breed’s high standards, breeding dogs that carry forward the Doberman’s powerful appearance and sought-after behavior.
 They also have turned their attention to making sure the Doberman breed remains healthy and long-lived.
 New owners can be confident when dealing with experienced breeders that their protection dog carries forward the best in the Doberman line.

 Today, many Dobermans are no longer breed for aggression, instead favoring a more even-natured temper.
 This has not diminished their skill as guard dogs, however, and Dobermans are still “top dogs” when anyone sets out looking for personal protection dogs for sale.